AdobeXD/xd-to-flutter-plugin/README.md

  - images in Repeat Grids may scale improperly (XD)
  - color assets export in a random order (XD)
  - color assets are currently not used in the exported code (XD - see "Color Assets" below)
- - text scrolling does not work unless the text is positioned at 0,0 (Flutter)
+ - issues with text scrolling for statically positioned text fields (Flutter)
- - tap interactions (prototype & tap callback) currently require an `Align` widget to fix some issues with hit areas (Flutter)
+ - issues with tap interactions (prototype & tap callback) with statically positioned elements (Flutter)
- - tap interactions may fail for children that are transformed beyond the calculated bounds of the parent (Flutter)
  - objects that exceed the width of the display region can cause unexpected results (Flutter)
- - objects blurs are implemented using the `BackgroundBlur` widget which can cause unexpected results in some cases (empty/transparent object, the blur gets clipped if the blur radius is too high leaving hard edges)
- - occasional console errors when the plugin first loads
  - radial gradients don't always map 100% accurately in shapes

 ## Shapes vs Rectangles & Ellipses